 Manifolds with a mixing pump are required where water temperature reaches above 60°C in order to provide and maintain the correct temperature.

-Running costs are very dependent on energy consumption and cost of electricity in the property area.
+The running cost of underfloor heating is dependent on energy consumption and cost of electricity in the property area.

 Electricity is more expensive than gas, thus electric underfloor heating will not cost less than using a gas radiator.

 However, after the initial price for material and installation, water underfloor heating will pay off with very cheap bills over time.
+The heat is more efficiently distributed through the room and it offers better temperature control.

 In addition, UK homeowners that use a renewable source of energy to generate heat can qualify for a financial incentive scheme.